 This applies whether you invest in funds, in real estate or stocks in individual companies.

 But actively following the market and trying to calculate when to buy and sell is a tricky business.
-Professional analysts don’t always outperform the typical index fund.
+Professional analysts are paid to pick stocks – and yet, don’t tend to outperform the typical index fund consistently over time.

 The logistics of selling – drawing down on your investments in retirement and rebalancing your portfolio due to stock market changes – are topics for another day.